 The Sucking Spiral

-Me?
+For me, finding that "new normal" was a struggle.
 Until very recently I remained isolated and alone, much like I was in the cocoon of my car that night.

 For quite some time, I was stuck in a state of suspended animation.
 I woke up every morning and gave all of myself to parenting and adulting, and then fell into bed each night emotionally spent.